HanKruiger/hankruiger.com/content/about.md

 My name is Han. 👋
 I am educated in Physics and Computing Science.
-I enjoy building software, and do that (and other things) at my job at TNO.
+I enjoy building software, and do that (and other things) at my job at [New Nexus](https://newnexus.nl).

 Do you want to know what I do **now**?
 Check out [my now page](/now)!